Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we proposed a Transformer-based Network for Large Batch Training (TNLBT) using the Hierarchical Transformer-based recipe encoder, the Vision Transformer-based image encoder, and an adversarial network for cross-modal recipe embedding learning.
-We also adopted self-supervised learning to investigate the complementary information in recipe texts.
-Through the experiments, we confirmed that our proposed method, TNLBT, outperformed the state-of-the-arts in both cross-modal recipe retrieval and food image generation by a large margin.
-Following~\cite{simclr}, we also conducted extensive experiments on the influence of batch size.
-We found that the retrieval performance could benefit from a large batch size while the performance of image generation conditioned on recipe embeddings sometimes got hurt by a large batch size, where we were the first to validate the influence of batch size in recipe retrieval and image generation tasks.
-By conducting the ablation studies on the influence of different loss terms, we found that image-to-recipe classification was not beneficial in the proposed Transformer-based network.
+In this research, we proposed a frustratingly straightforward Transformer-based Network for Large Batch Training~(TNLBT) using the Hierarchical Transformer-based recipe encoder, the Vision Transformer-based image encoder, and a sophisticated adversarial network for cross-modal recipe embedding learning.
+We further adopted self-supervised learning to investigate the complementary information in recipe texts.
+Through the experiments, it was confirmed that TNLBT outperformed the state-of-the-arts on both cross-modal recipe retrieval and food image generation tasks by large margins.
+We also found that CLIP-ViT~\cite{CLIP-ViT} achieved much better performance than ViT-B~\cite{vit} as an image encoder backbone in TNLBT.
+With the extensive experiments, we found that the retrieval performance could benefit from a large batch size while the performance of image generation conditioned on recipe embeddings sometimes got hurt by a large batch size, where we were the first to validate the influence of batch size in recipe retrieval and image generation tasks.

-In this supplementary material, we show some additional results on food image generation, ablation studies on ResNet-50 image encoder backbone proposed method (Ours+ResNet), and some extensive experiments in the following tables and figures: